 What happens if it rains?

 We all know just how unpredictable the great British weather can be.
+I always keep an eye on the weather in the run up to our session.
 If rain looks inevitable then we will rearrange the session at a time to suit you.
 If it is merely overcast then we will go ahead with the session.
 At certain times of day, overcast skies are actually preferable for photographers, those clouds keep the harsh sunlight off people's faces and if there are lovely flowers or bright colours about, they really pop in that even light.
 If it rains unexpectedly during your session, I'll provide you with any photos I managed to capture and we'll take cover and see if we can resume our session as soon as possible.